Regularization in Portugal Without a Visa: Presentation of the Expression of Interest

 Other Regularization Options

-In addition to the Expression of Interest, there are other possibilities for regularization in accordance with articles 122 and 123 of the Portuguese Aliens Act.
+There are also other possibilities for regularization in accordance with articles 122 and 123 of Portugal’s Aliens Act.
 These options can be explored according to your specific situation and can offer viable alternatives for regularizing your stay in the country.

 Article 122 of Portugal’s Aliens Law